topikachu/ev3dev/Getting-started-v2.md

 * **Windows**
     * [[Win32DiskImager (graphical interface)|Writing an Image to a SD Card Using Win32DiskImager on Windows]]

+For more detailed information and more alternatives, check out [this page for RaspberryPi](http://elinux.org/RPi_Easy_SD_Card_Setup).
+Most of the information there is applicable to ev3dev.

 ## Step 4: Enable USB Networking

 Once you have flashed your SD Card, you will need to eject it and then plug it back into your host computer so that we can edit a file.